gomorpheus/morpheus-apidoc/source/includes/_users.md

 }
 ```

 This endpoint retrieves all users in the current user's tenant account.
-Master tenant users with permission to manage subtenants can use `global=true` to find users accross all tenants.
+Master tenant users with permission to manage subtenants can use `global=true` to find users across all tenants.

 ### HTTP Request